Azure/terraform-azurerm-lz-vending/modules/usermanagedidentity/README.md

 ### <a name="input_resource_group_name"></a> [resource\_group\_name](#input\_resource\_group\_name)

-Description: The name of the resource group in which to create the user managed identity
+Description: The name of the resource group in which to create the user-assigned managed identity

 Type: `string`

 ### <a name="input_subscription_id"></a> [subscription\_id](#input\_subscription\_id)

-Description: The subscription id
+Description: The id of the target subscription.
+Must be a GUID in the format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
+All letters must be lowercase.

 Type: `string`